 Executives receive other benefits that the CNCG Committee believes are reasonable and consistent with its overall executive compensation program.
-Benefits include participation in the Corporation's Registered Retirement Savings Plan and traditional health and welfare programs.
+Benefits include participation in the Corporation's Registered Retirement Savings Plan ("RRSP") and traditional health and welfare programs.
 In addition, the Corporation provides perquisites such as vehicle allowances to certain senior executives.

-PERFORMANCE GRAPH(1)(2)
+PERFORMANCE GRAPH^{1,2}

-(1) The graph reflects the total cumulative return, assuming reinvestment of all dividends, of \$100 invested on December 31, 2007 in each of the Common Shares of the Common Shares of the Corporation and the S&P/TSX Composite (TRIV) Index.
+1 The graph reflects the total cumulative return, assuming reinvestment of all dividends, of \$100 invested on Dec.
+31, 2009 in each of the Shares of the Corporation and the S&P/TSX Composite (TRIV) Index.

-(2) The year-end values of each investment shown on the graph are based on share price appreciation plus dividend reinvestment.
+2 The year-end values of each investment shown on the graph are based on share price appreciation plus dividend reinvestment.

-Compensation levels for the Named Executive Officers over the period 2007 to 2012 are generally consistent with the trend of total return on investment charted for K-Bro in the performance graph, reflecting the proportion of at-risk compensation for the Named Executive Officers.
-Total direct compensation for the Named Executive Officers consisting of base salary, annual cash incentive payment and the value of the annual LTI plan equity award is used for the comparison over the period.
+Compensation levels for the NEOs over the period between 2009 to 2016 are generally consistent with the trend of total return on investment charted for K-Bro in the performance graph, reflecting the proportion of at-risk compensation for the NEOs.
+Total direct compensation for the NEOs consisting of base salary, annual cash incentive payment and the value of the annual LTI award is used for the comparison over the period.

 A significant portion of compensation is equity-based and the value is directly related to share price performance in the current economic environment.
-The total direct compensation for the Named Executive Officers in 2012 totals \$3.13 million and represents 2.5% of revenue for 2012.
+The total direct compensation for the NEOs in 2016 totals \$3,738,243 million and represents 2.3% of revenue for 2016.

-The CNCG Committee annually reviews the total compensation earned and accruing to the President and CEO since her appointment and relates it to the total shareholder return during the same period.
-In its last review, the CNCG Committee reviewed the total compensation earned by the President and CEO for the year ended December 31, 2012 and found it to be reasonable.
+The CNCG Committee annually reviews the total compensation earned and accruing to the President and Chief Executive Officer since her appointment and relates it to the total shareholder return during the same period.
+In its last review, the CNCG Committee reviewed the total compensation earned by the President and Chief Executive Officer for the year ended December 31, 2016 and found it to be reasonable.